Monday, September 29, 2025

 Reportedly, Woodhouse’s new responsibilities will include helping county boards develop their early voting plans, as well as shaping election policy and planning in an effort, the state auditor’s office says, to “maximize participation in elections.”

-Woodhouse has been unavailable for comment since the news of his hiring broke, but when he was NCGOP executive director from 2015 to 2019, he aggressively worked against any maximizing of black early voting participation, especially the traditional Sunday “Souls to the Polls” events when area black churches would fill their church vans after services and bus their congregants to the nearest early voting precinct so that they Ould cast their ballots.
+Woodhouse has been unavailable for comment since the news of his hiring broke, but when he was NCGOP executive director from 2015 to 2019, he aggressively worked against any maximizing of black early voting participation, especially the traditional Sunday “Souls to the Polls” events when area black churches would fill their church vans after services and take their congregants to the nearest early voting precinct so that they could cast their ballots.

-Since the majority of African-Americans, especially black women, vote Democrat, Republicans, and Republican legislative leaders have long targeted Sunday early voting for elimination, and Woodhouse helped lead the charge when he was in power.
+Since the majority of voting African-Americans, especially black women, vote Democrat, Republicans, and Republican legislative leaders have long targeted Sunday early voting for elimination, and Woodhouse helped lead the charge when he was in power.

 Woodhouse also opposed same-day registration and any establishment of early voting sites on college campuses.